pc2/HPCC_FPGA/docs/source/LINPACK/implementation/index.rst

   :width: 480
   :align: center

   Communication between the FPGAs in a 2D torus for a single iteration of the algorithm where every FPGA needs to update multiple blocks.
 The FPGA in the top left will calculate the LU block.
-The colors of the arrows show the type of the data that is forwarded in the torus.
+The colors of the arrows show the type of the data that is forwarded in the torus and the colored blocks in the FPGAs show the active kernels.

-In :numref:`fpga_2d_torus_data`, the data which is forwarded in the exchange phases is shown.
+In :numref:`fpga_2d_torus_data`, the data which is forwarded in the exchange phases as well as the active kernels are shown.
 The matrix is distributed between the FPGAs using a PQ grid to balance the workload between the FPGAs.
 The FPGA in the top left will use all four streaming kernels (LU, left, top, inner) and forward the LU row and column as well as the row and column of the updated left and top block.
 The FPGAs at the top will execute the top and inner kernel, the FPGAs on the left the left and inner kernel.
 All remaining FPGAs will only execute the inner kernel.